WeisongZhao/rl_positivity_sim/README.md

 Lucy's RL article is the very first successful try on `applying machine learning to the optical imaging`.
 However, the logic used in the Lucy's article is very flexible, so it can be a little misleading in some cases.

-What I intend to do in this section is to give a small insight that RL is a branch of classical machine learning.
+What I intend to do in this section is to give a small insight that RL is a branch of classical machine learning method.

 <h4 align="center">The history of RL is very interesting.
 In fact, for centuries, the Frequentism and the Bayesianism have been at odds.
 That seems to echo the debate that we have today about the applications of the machine learning on the optical imaging (also in the fields of biology, physics, and chemistry).</h4>